In this Guide:

 Once the location is open, it will show as “new on Google“.

-Before your opening date, you can publish Google My Business posts, photos & videos and add things like a business description.
+Before your opening date, you can post to Google My Business (publish Google My Business posts), add photos & videos, and add things like the business profile description.
 You can fill in your business hours but Google won’t display them in the Knowledge Panel until after the opening date.

 Eduard de Boer pointed out that you can’t find the business in Google Maps until the opening date (which makes sense) so I would advise telling people to enter the business address into Google Maps for directions instead of the business name.
 Eduard also gives a tip on how to get a link to the Google Maps listing which is to search it on Google first and then click on the map that shows up in the Knowledge Panel.